martijnvandongen/newrelic-submit-deploy-php/README.md

 newrelic-submit-deploy-php
 ==========================

-With this simple application you can submit deployments, or other important events, to your new relic monitoring account.
+With this simple PHP application you can submit deployments, or other important events, to your new relic monitoring account.

+You have to enable curl within PHP.